RengaSoftware/ModelFilter/README.md

 ### How to create a filter

-Creation of a filter is quite simple.
-In main dialog you can add a new filter by clicking the "Add" button - the "Filter adding" will open.
+To add a new filter сlick the "Add" button, the "Filter adding" window will open.
+Here you can manage groups by using "Add", "Edit", "Delete" buttons.
-Here you can manage groups using buttons "Add", "Edit", "Delete".
-In "Group adding" dialog you can set an object type and add a search criteria to the group.
-To add search criteria just select the property, the operator and the value for the criteria and push the "Add" button.
+In "Group adding" window you can set an object type and add a search criteria to the group.

+To add the search скшеукшф do following:
+*   Select the property, the operator and the value for the criteria
+*   Push the "Add" button

 How to make plugin working
 -----